br-n518/util-library_c/README.md

 - **ini_doc.h**: INI file reader/writer.
 - **xml_doc.h**: XML file reader/writer.
-	- Comments are stripped and ignored.
+	- Comments are stripped and ignored. ini_doc comments can be at the end of any line.
-	- Text elements inside nodes are concatenated after
+	- Text elements inside XML nodes are concatenated after stripping
-	stripping leading & trailing whitespace (per block of text).
+	leading & trailing whitespace (per block of node-separated text).

 ### terrain
 - **tiled_map.h**: Tiled map (for 2D or flat-ground 3D).